 Immigration & Legal Services

-Since 1886, Lutheran Social Services of New York has supported vulnerable individuals, families and communities – including immigrants – as they strive to reach their full potential.
-Our Immigration Legal Program (ILP) has provided representation, legal advice and community outreach to many immigrants and refugees across New York City.
-We represent immigrants seeking protection from persecution and violence, families seeking reunification and aspiring U.S. Citizens from all over the world.
-Lutheran Social Services of New York will continue to advocate on behalf of all people, regardless of race, creed, color, gender, national origin or religion.
+Since 1886, Lutheran Social Services of New York has supported vulnerable individuals, families, and communities — including immigrants — as they strive to reach their full potential.
+Our Immigration Legal Program (ILP) has provided representation, legal advice, and community outreach to many immigrants and refugees across New York City.
+We represent immigrants seeking protection from persecution and violence, young people fleeing dangerous conditions, families seeking reunification, and aspiring US citizens from all over the world.
+Lutheran Social Services of New York will continue to advocate on behalf of all people, regardless of race, creed, color, gender, sexual orientation, national origin, or religion.

 Immigration Legal Program (ILP):